Avian Flu

 If you are exposed to sick/dead birds

-• If exposed to saliva, mucus, or feces from sick birds or handled any carcasses of dead birds without the use of PPE and have developed illness, seek medical attention
+• If you were exposed to saliva, mucus, or feces from sick birds or handled any carcasses of dead birds without the use of PPE and have developed illness, seek medical attention right away.

-• Advise your clinician about exposures to sick/dead birds to facilitate reporting to public health and expedite testing
+• Tell your healthcare about any exposures to sick/dead birds

 • Testing is recommended within the first 7 days of illness onset